 HEVC - demonstrably better than AVC but how does it fare versus AV1?

-Now that AV1 has entered its final stage of development and is getting close to finalizing its features, it’s a perfect time to take a closer look at what’s in store for the future of video streaming.
-With Apple announcing their decision to join the Alliance for Open Media (AOM) in January, practically all major tech leaders are on board and AV1 looks to be in good shape for becoming a widespread standard in the near future.
+Now that AV1 has entered the market, it’s a perfect time to review the future of video streaming.
+With Apple joining the Alliance for Open Media (AOM) in January 2018, practically all major tech leaders are on board and AV1 looks to be in good shape for becoming a widespread standard in the near future.

 But let’s not sign the death warrant for HEVC so hastily.
 HEVC is delivering on its promise of halving bitrates and quality pictures while AV1 is barely out of the lab.
-The gloves may be off at NAB so this article weighs the benefits and the negatives of HEVC and its ‘royalty free’ alternative before the bell rings for round 1.
+The gloves may be off, so this article weighs the benefits and the negatives of HEVC and its ‘royalty free’ alternative before the bell rings for round 1.

 In The Red Corner: HEVC